asheniam/azure-grafana-dashboard-templates/README.md

 5) In the new directory, create the following 3 files:
 - template.json : This is the dashboard template from step #3
 - dashboard.png : This is a sample screenshot of the dashboard.
-- README.md : This README contains the dashboard screenshot.
+- README.md : This README contains the dashboard screenshot and a sample armclient command to generate the dashboard.

 6) Submit a pull request.